Sandhya-byte/the-content-startup/site/content/posts/how-do-smart-contracts-work.md

 categories:
   - fintech
 ---
-AccHey everyone, hope all are having a blast during this lockdown (I know it is boring, I can hear you🙄).
+Hey everyone, hope all are having a blast during this lockdown (I know it is boring, I can hear you🙄).
 We have been learning premium courses that are now free due to this pandemic. 😁🤩

 I have been learning Ahrefs Blogging for Business, along with Content Marketing, Psychotherapy, and my assignments.